 It is not that the lore in King’s Game is complex.
 It’s a killing game.
 It’s very straightforward.
 However, when you wedge in all these characters and all theirs deaths, you can’t spend the actual time fleshing them out into characters that someone will care about when they die.
 For killing games to work, you need to invest the audience in people.
 Even the main character, who you spend so much time with, feels like barely a person.

 I have a very special fondness for killing games, and this manga series was one of my favorites.
-However, its anime adaptation was so bad it made me wonder if I just have really shit tastes.
+However, its anime adaptation was so bad it made me wonder if I just have really bad tastes.
 Which, I suppose, is also a possibility.

 Berserk (2016)